Epistimio/orion/docs/src/user/web_api.rst

 Authentication
 ---------------
-No authentication is necessary at the moment.
+No authentication is necessary at the moment to use the API.

 Runtime
 -------